 The world of technology is changing exponentially around us, and more of us are participating in this evolution than ever before.
-I am referring to the growth of the Internet Of Things (IoT) in our everyday lives.
-IOT is defined as a network of physical objects and devices that are embedded with electronics, sensors and network connectivity which enables these objects to collect and or exchange data.
+Our personal and business devices such as phones, watches and vehicles are constantly feeding information and data to ever growing networks.
+The growth of the Internet Of Things in our everyday lives, or “IOT” is defined as a network of physical objects and devices that are embedded with electronics, sensors and network connectivity which enables these objects to collect and or exchange data.

 According to Gartner Research, as of late 2017, 6.4 billion connected “things” have been added to the technology environment and are estimated to grow to over 26 billion devices by 2020.
 These devices can be found in sectors all over the economy including our homes, automobiles, workplace and entertainment venues.